-The metric equivalences \eqref{eq:Lequiv}, \eqref{eq:Requiv}, and \eqref{eq:Cequiv} constitute the central result of this paper.
-These show that the LR thermodynamic, resistance, and commute-time geometries are different manifestations of the same graph structure.
-The implications are explored further in Sections ~\ref{sec:interp} and \ref{sec:metEx}.
+These metric equivalences constitute a central result of this paper.
+The LR thermodynamic, resistance, and commute-time geometries---all unified by the graph Laplacian---are different manifestations of the same network structure.
+Moreover, these four matrices uniquely determine one another (see Sec.
+S2 in the Supplemental Material~\cite{supplemental_key}).
+The implications of these equivalences are explored below.